RolandKoenig/SeeingSharp/README.md

  - Heavy multithreading (all calculations and rendering is done in background threads)
  - Working with multiple graphics devices at once (dynamically configure the target device per view)
  - Working with multiple scenegraphs at once (dynamically configure the current scene per view)
+ - Flexible postprocessing mechanism
+ - Support for all Direct3D 11 Hardware (Featurelevel 9.1 up to 11)
+ - Support for software rendering using WARP technology
+ - Integration of Direct2D directly into the 3D render process (works also on Windows 7 platform)
+ - Flexible content build system
  - And much more..

 # Applications
 For now, there are included the following applications.
  - RK 2048: A simple 3D-game which is running all most current windows platforms
+ - RK Kinect Lounge: A photo viewer which can be controlled using the Kinect technology
  - WPF and Win.Forms Sample Containers